CleanTalk/ruby-antispam/README.md

 request = Cleantalk::CheckNewuser.new({ auth_key: 'ur_api_key', sender_email: 'test@example.org' }) # Can initialize with values
 request.sender_ip       = '127.0.0.1' # and also mutate object directly
 request.sender_nickname = 'test nickname'
-request.submit_time     = 11 # you should calculate time for submitting form by youself

 request.allowed? # => true or false
 request.result   # => <Object Cleantalk::CheckNewuserResult> with all response data